adamczykm/purescript-sentry-raven/README.md

 ### Events & breadcrumbs

-Apart from automatic reporting uncaught exceptions you can manually report exceptional and unexceptional program behaviour (events) with `captureException` and `captureMessage`, and record breadcrumbs with `recordBreadcrumb` and `recordBreadcrum'`.
+Apart from automatic reporting uncaught exceptions you can manually report exceptional and unexceptional program behaviour (events) with `captureException` and `captureMessage`, and record breadcrumbs with `recordBreadcrumb` and `recordBreadcrumb'`.
 Breadcrumbs serve role of a trail of events that happened before the event and might help identifying a problem.
 After recording each event is sent to Sentry along with context and breadcrumb trail (see Sentry docs) present at given time.

 ```purescript